-HOW YOU WILL BE MEASURED PL.9 Appropriate first-aid requirements are defined and implemented REVISED PL.9.a First-aid requirements that are 'adequate and appropriate in the circumstances' are defined and documented ■ First-aid requirements ■ PL.9.b The first-aid requirements identify persons responsible for first-aid arrangements ■ Evidence of first aid training PL.9.c Suitably stocked first-aid kits are available PL.9.d The first-aid requirements identify an appropriate number of trained first-aiders (as a minimum, one person is trained) GUIDANCE It is recommended that the St John Ambulance f irst aid calculator is used to assess training requirements.
-PL.10 There is consideration of increased risk for high-risk workers PL.10.a Any increased risk encountered by high-risk workers is considered and documented ■ Evidence of risk consideration for high-risk workers Applies to any farm with workers ■ PL.10.b Specific consideration is given to re-entry intervals for areas recently treated with PPPs - requirements follow any label instructions with specific consideration given for any high-risk workers limited to): pregnant women, young or inexperier greater risk for a time-limited or indefinite period.
-Examples incl nced workers and workers with specific medical conditions which elevated risk - e.g. hearing loss.
-This may be co documented elsewhere. nsidered within the text of a Health and Safety risk assessmen documented elsewhere. here hazardous substances are used or workers are t but may also be documented elsewhere.
-AIM: Specialist consideration is given wl here hazardous substances are used or workers are t but may also be AIM: Specialist consideration is given who perational areas that present specific ripple.
-PL.11 Substances hazardous to health are identified by warning signs PL.12 COSHH assessments are completed here hazardous substances are used or workers are sks PL.11.a entering ealth are stored AIM: Specialist consideration is given who perational areas that present specific ripple.
-PL.11 Substances hazardous to health are identified by warning signs PL.12 nere hazardous substances are used or workers are sks PL.11.a Warning signs in place where substances hazardous to help PL.12.a entering ealth are stored
+HOW YOU WILL BE MEASURED PL.9 Appropriate first-aid requirements are defined and implemented REVISED PL.9.a First-aid requirements that are 'adequate and appropriate in the circumstances' are defined and documented ■ First-aid requirements PL.9.b The first-aid requirements identify persons responsible for first-aid arrangements ■ Evidence of firs aid training PL.9.c Suitably stocked first-aid kits are available PL.9.d The first-aid requirements identify an appropriate number of trained first-aiders (as a minimum, one person is trained) GUIDANCE It is recommended that the St John Ambulance t first aid calculator is used to assess training requirements.
+PL.10 There is consideration of increased risk for high-risk workers PL.10.a Any increased risk encountered by high-risk workers is considered and documented ■ Evidence of risk consideration for high-risk workers Applies to any farm with workers PL.10.b Specific consideration is given to re-entry intervals for areas recently treated with PPPs - requirements follow any label instructions with specific consideration given for any high-risk workers GUIDANCE limited to): pregnant women, young or inexperie greater risk for a time-limited or indefinite period.
+Examples incl nced workers and workers with specific medical conditions whi onsidered within the text of a Health and Safety risk assessmen ch may introduce a limited to): pregnant women, young or inexperied elevated risk - e.g. hearing loss.
+This may be co documented elsewhere. nced workers and workers with specific medical conditions whi onsidered within the text of a Health and Safety risk assessmen here hazardous substances are used or workers are ch may introduce ai t but may also be limited to): pregnant women, young or inexperied elevated risk - e.g. hearing loss.
+This may be condocumented elsewhere.
+AIM: Specialist consideration is given who perational areas that present specific ripplication.
+PL.11 Substances hazardous to health are nced workers and workers with specific medical conditions whi onsidered within the text of a Health and Safety risk assessmen here hazardous substances are used or workers are ch may introduce a t but may also be entering limited to): pregnant women, young or inexperied elevated risk - e.g. hearing loss.
+This may be condocumented elsewhere.
+AIM: Specialist consideration is given who perational areas that present specific risks.
+PL.11 Substances hazardous to health are identified by warning signs.
+PL.12 COSHH assessments are completed. nced workers and workers with specific medical conditions which is not considered within the text of a Health and Safety risk assessment there hazardous substances are used or workers are isks PL.11.a ch may introduce and but may also be entering ealth are stored limited to): pregnant women, young or inexperied elevated risk - e.g. hearing loss.
+This may be condocumented elsewhere.
+AIM: Specialist consideration is given who perational areas that present specific risk.
+PL.11 Substances hazardous to health are identified by warning signs PL.12 here hazardous substances are used or workers are isks PL.11.a Warning signs in place where substances hazardous to h ch may introduce and the but may also be entering ealth are stored